sebasjm/hagrid-keyserver/README.md

 OpenKeychain can use it directly.
 The differences to SKS are

  - no support for `op=vindex`,
- - `mp=1` is always assumed,
- - only exact matches for user IDs are returned,
+ - only exact matches for user IDs are returned (i.e. `exact=on` is always assumed),
- - `op=index` returns either one or no keys and
+ - `op=index` returns either one or no keys,
- - all packets that aren't public keys, user IDs or signatures are filtered out.
+ - all packets that aren't public keys, user IDs or signatures are filtered out,

-Uploading a key via the HKP interface will trigger verification emails to be send.
+ - Uploading a key via the HKP interface is not supported.

 ### VKS